rimelek/homelab/README.md

 ssh-agent $SHELL
 ```

-If you generated an SSH private key at `~/.ssh/ansible` the it will be added automatically
+If you generated an SSH private key at `~/.ssh/ansible` it will be added automatically
-when you souce the homelab env scripts.
-Otherwise you need to run:
+when you source the homelab env scripts.
+Otherwise, you need to run:

 ```bash
 ssh-add $PATH_OF_THE_SSH_PRIVATE_KEY